 In this section, licences are considered.
 These are instruments which permit a third-party to copy, distribute, display and/or modify the project's data only for the purposes that are set by the licence.
 Such permission is usually conditional.
 Although there are variations, three conditions are commonly found in licences which are the attribution, non-derivative, and non-commerciality.
 SAFETY4RAILS will publish its openly available data under the Creative Commons licencing scheme to foster their re-use and build an equitable and accessible environment for them.
 Different licensing schemes may be selected depending on the needs of the SAFETY4RAILS project, and the interests of the consortium generally, but also the rights of individuals for whom the data is about.
-Any updates to this section will be reflected in future DMPs accordingly in D9.6 and D9.7.
+Any updates to this section will be reflected in the future DMP, D9.7.